|Antec new!Be QuietCorsairEVGANZXTOCZRosewillSeasonic|

 Examining the power supply platform is essentially a way to quickly guess the performance of a power supply, if we don't have access to the tests.
 It can also serve as a way to see how many power supplies from different brands are, in fact, identical or very similar.

 Photo sources: Rosewill, NZXT.
 The overhead view hints greatly that they are both based on Super Flower Golden Green platform, so their performance should be very similar; it helps when you can't find any precise reviews at all.
 The platform is a very good hint, but can't entirely replace a full, standalone teardown and test.
-To determine the performance, as well as the exact components used, we'd have to find a complete teardown and accurate tests on good PSU review sites.
+To determine the performance of this exact unit (and not base your judgement on the stock platform performance), as well as the exact components used, we'd have to find a complete teardown and accurate tests on good PSU review sites.

 Isn't knowing the OEM name enough?